 In addition to the topics above, the project proposal may also include materials processing, reduced energy consumption through light-weight materials, and/or flexible design for repurposing and recycling.
-Such integration could be further enhanced by fostering collaboration between universities and industry, to strengthen the whole innovation chain.
+Such integration could be further enhanced by fostering collaboration between universities, civil society andindustry, to strengthen the whole innovation chain.